Dmitry19001/Vic3ModHelper/README.md

 * UI improving (constantly ipmroving)

 ## Installation and Setup
-Currently you can clone the repository and build it yourself.
+Currently you can clone the repository and build it yourself or download one of the releases.
 Requirements for launch:
 - .NET Framework 4.7.2
 - [FFMPEG](https://ffbinaries.com/downloads) executable either in the ./ffmpeg or ./ffmpeg/bin directory for MP3 to OGG conversion (optional, but the game supports only .ogg music).